Misinformation about violence by transgender people: Spread

-Transgender violence misinformation has largely been spread by figures associated with the Make America Great Again movement.
+Transgender violence misinformation has largely been spread by figures associated with the MAGA movement.
 According to GLAAD, claims are often spread on social media in the immediate aftermath of events before full facts are available.

-In August and September 2025, following the Annunciation Catholic School shooting, whose perpetrator at one point identified as transgender, charts went viral on the social media platform X (formerly known as Twitter) which claimed to show an increased rate of violence perpetrated by transgender people.
-The data on the charts was fabricated, with one expert on the subject saying of the charts that, "I have no clue where their numbers come from but they are painfully inaccurate across the board."
+In August and September 2025, following the Annunciation Catholic School shooting, whose perpetrator at one point identified as transgender, charts went viral on the social media platform X which falsely claimed to show an increased rate of violence perpetrated by transgender people.
+The data on the charts was fabricated, with GVA founder Mark Bryant saying of the charts that, "I have no clue where their numbers come from but they are painfully inaccurate across the board."

-On September 11, 2025, Donald Trump Jr. falsely claimed on The Megyn Kelly Show that the "radical trans movement" was more violent than Al-Qaeda or the Taliban.
-In the same show, Kelly blamed "pro-transgender ideology" for the assassination of Charlie Kirk, saying, "That doesn't mean they are all murderous, but there is a particularly high percentage committing crimes these days, and it is responsible and important to say so."
+On September 11, 2025, Donald Trump Jr. falsely claimed on The Megyn Kelly Show that the "radical trans movement" was more violent than al-Qaeda or the Taliban.
+In the same show, Megyn Kelly blamed "pro-transgender ideology" for the assassination of Charlie Kirk, saying, "That doesn't mean they are all murderous, but there is a particularly high percentage committing crimes these days, and it is responsible and important to say so."

+Following the Tumbler Ridge shooting committed by a trans woman in February 2026, Canadian politician Tara Armstrong tweeted that there was an "epidemic of transgender violence".
+Former Canadian opposition leader Stockwell Day, as well as Elon Musk and RT also suggested that the shooter's gender identity was notable.
+Other Canadian politicians and violence experts condemned these statements, including Kasari Govender, the human rights commissioner of British Columbia, who responded in a statement, "Using this horrific incident to conflate trans identities with violent tendencies is incorrect, irresponsible and frankly dangerous."
+In the wake of the shooting, numerous posts and news sources showed photos of an unrelated trans woman from Ontario, misidentifying her as the shooter.

+On September 23, 2026, senator from Alabama and state governor candidate Tommy Tuberville claimed without evidence that the Charlie Kirk assassination, the attempted assassination of Donald Trump, and the 2023 Nashville shooting had ties to trans ideology and the furry community.